Archibald Douglas, 6th Earl of Angus

 Archibald Douglas, 6th Earl of Angus (c.
 1489 – 22 January 1557) was a Scottish nobleman active during the reigns of James V and Mary, Queen of Scots.
 He was the son of George, Master of Angus, who was killed at the Battle of Flodden, and succeeded as Earl of Angus on the death of his grandfather, Archibald.

-Through his daughter, Margaret, he was the grandfather of Henry Stuart, Lord Darnley and therefore the great-grandfather of James VI and I.
+Through his daughter, Margaret, he was the grandfather of Henry Stuart, Lord Darnley, and therefore the great-grandfather of James VI and I.

 Marriage to Margaret Tudor

 In 1509, Douglas married Margaret Hepburn, daughter of the Earl of Bothwell.
-After her death, and that of his father, in 1513, on 6 August 1514 the new Earl of Angus married the dowager queen and regent, Margaret Tudor, widow of James IV, mother of two-year-old James V, and elder sister of Henry VIII of England.
+After her death, and that of his father in 1513, Archibald, now 6th Earl of Angus, married, on 6 August 1514, dowager queen and regent, Margaret Tudor, widow of James IV, mother of two-year-old James V, and elder sister of Henry VIII of England.
 The marriage stirred up the jealousy of the nobles and the opposition of the faction supporting French influence in Scotland.
 Civil war broke out, and Margaret lost the regency to John Stewart, Duke of Albany.

 Angus withdrew to his estates in Forfarshire, while Albany besieged the queen at Stirling and got possession of the royal children; then he joined Margaret after her flight at Morpeth, and on her departure for London, returned and made his peace with Albany in 1516.
 He met her once more at Berwick in June 1517, when Margaret returned to Scotland on Albany's departure in vain hopes of regaining the regency.
 Meanwhile, during Margaret's absence, Angus had become involved with a daughter of the Laird of Traquair.
 Angus had a daughter named Lady Janet Douglas with Lady Jane of Traquair and seized some property belonging to his then wife, Margaret Tudor, an estate at Newark and proceeded to live in it openly with his wife and illegitimate child.
 Margaret, however, was more annoyed with Douglas over his seizure and usage of her dower income as dowager queen of Scotland than the birth of his illegitimate daughter.

 Margaret avenged his neglect by refusing to support his claims for power and by secretly trying through Albany to get a divorce.
 In Edinburgh, Angus held his own against the attempts of the Earl of Arran, to dislodge him.
 But the return of Albany in 1521, with whom Margaret now sided against her husband, deprived him of power.
 The regent took the government into his own hands, Angus was charged with high treason in December and in March 1522 was sent practically a prisoner to France, whence he succeeded in escaping to London in 1524.